American Katie Ledecky preparing to write more history in the pool at the Paris Olympics - WTOP News

 With a victory, Ledecky would join fellow American Michael Phelps as the only swimmers — of any gender and from any country — to win four gold medals in the same event.

-Ledecky had the fastest time in the morning heats (8 minutes, 16.62 seconds) and will swim the 800 final Friday night, when she will be an overwhemling favorite for gold.
+Ledecky had the fastest time in the morning heats (8 minutes, 16.62 seconds) and will swim the 800 final Saturday night, when she will be an overwhelming favorite for gold.

 She is the record holder at the distance with a time of 8:04.79.